-Choosing the wrong breed of chicken can be as disastrous as choosing the wrong dog for your family.
+Choosing the wrong type of chicken can be as disastrous as choosing the wrong dog for your family.

-It's why a lot of chickens are ending up in rescues at the moment - people buy them with good intentions, but then discover they're a noisy breed / a "stand-offish" type / not good with children / not tolerant of heat (or cold)...
+It's why a lot of chickens end up in rescues - people buy them with good intentions, then discover they're a noisy breed / too "stand-offish" / not good with children / not tolerant of heat (or cold)...

-So I'd like to help you get it right before you take the plunge and buy, or add to, your flock.
-I've made this series of articles to help.
+I'm here to help you get it right before you take the plunge and buy, or add to, your flock.

 Each one is a breed I've either had myself, or know of through a family member (my sister keeps chickens, too) or a good friend.

 I'd like to share my knowledge and experience of their differences with you.
-It's all information you can trust, so that when you do get your own flock, it's as pleasant an experience as it's possible to be.
+It's all information you can trust, so that when you do get your own flock you, your family and your chickens fit each other down to the ground.

 Not as friendly as other backyard breeds, a good choice for families wanting a good forager and a self-reliant hen.

 This article explains the origins, nature and characteristics of a chicken I've kept in my flock for a couple of years.

 My very favourite of all chickens, the Red Star is not a breed but a collection of breeds, mixed over generations to be the best producer of eggs.

 Funny, friendly and inquisitive, they make a great starter hen - and kids love them.

 Silkie chickens - the teddy bear of the poultry world!
 Soft and fluffy, Silkies are the only chicken breed not to have barbs on their feathers - which makes a difference to their ability to tolerate the cold.

 Gentle, friendly and great for kids, Silkies can make the best broody hens, too.

 Showy and chatty, with feathering that grows more showy as she gets older, the Speckled Sussex is always a hit with backyard chicken keepers.